-The last thing you expect to see after you get your nose pierced is a weird-looking bump at the piercing site.
-When you see this new nose piercing bump, you’re understandably worried because that’s 100 percent not the look you were going for.
-Are you going to have that bump forever?
-Is there any way to get rid of it?
+The last thing you expect to see after getting your nose pierced is a weird-looking bump beginning to form.
+When you see a nose piercing bump develop, you’re understandably worried because that’s 100 percent not the look you were going for.

 What Are Nose Piercing Bumps?

 Below are the five main causes of bumps around the site of a nose piercing:

 As its name indicates, this nose bump is full of pus.
 Think of a pustule as a pimple or a blister at the piercing site.
 Sometimes, they are caused by mild infections.
 Other times, they are caused by trauma, such as in your piercing being tugged at or pulled on.

 The timetable of when your piercing was done can help you figure out if you’re dealing with a granuloma.
 They won’t happen immediately after a nose piercing.
 On average, it takes about 6 weeks until these nuisances show up.